-We sell non prescription reading glasses here at ReadingGlassesEtc.com.
+We sell non prescription reading glasses here at ReadingGlassesEtc.com but we use prescription quality frames and lenses.
 We can also do prescription glasses.
 (It's part of the "etc") If you are shopping for non-Rx readers, then check out our readiculously fine collection here > SHOP NOW!

 (As a licensed Optician I can also make prescription glasses.
 If you have a prescription for reading, computer or distance vision, you can go here for more info.)